-How should I format my SD card, my USB memory stick, USB external hard disk or my computer’s partition?
+How should I format my SD card, my USB memory stick, USB external hard disk or my new SSD drive?
 Should I use the old FAT32 file format or the newer NTFS file format?
 Or should I try exFAT?
-It is a tough question for most people and the right answer differs depending on the type of device that you need to format, how and where you will use it.
-Read this article and you will understand how it is best to format any kind of device:
+It is a tough question for most people, and the right answer differs depending on the type of device that you need to format, as well as how and where you use it.
+Read this article, and you will understand how it is best to format any device:

-NOTE: If you need a guide on how to format storage devices using a Windows computer, read this tutorial: How to format an SD Card, a USB memory stick or a partition, in Windows.
+If you need a guide on how to format storage devices using a Windows computer, read this tutorial: How to format an SD Card, a USB memory stick or a partition, in Windows.
 Also, if you need the characteristics of each file system, read these tutorials:

 FAT32: Pros and cons